Students and Teachers

 What We Have Done

-Over twenty-five years, partner Ray Vasvari has represented parents and students in a variety of cases involving both public and private schools, including cases involving educational planning for disabled students, discrimination based on sexual preference, religious indoctrination in the public schools and students facing expulsion for both in-school and off-campus speech.
-He brings tremendously deep experience as a civil rights litigator to every case.
+Over twenty-five years, partner Ray Vasvari has represented parents and students in a variety of cases involving both public and private schools.
+He has handled cases involving educational planning for disabled students, discrimination based on sexual preference, religious indoctrination in the public schools and students facing expulsion for both in-school and off-campus speech.
+He brings his deep experience as a civil rights litigator to every case.

 Ray has also represented administrators charged with harassment, professors facing discipline, and board members who have been sued or threatened with suit in disputes with teachers and other elected officials.